QuantEcon/lecture-python.myst/lectures/prob_meaning.md

 That is why we see a nearly horizontal line when the number of observations exceeds 500.

-8. Please use your Python class to study what happens to the posterior distribution as $n \rightarrow + \infty$, again assuming that the true value of $\theta = .4$, though it is unknown to the person doing the updating via Bayes' Law.
+**i)** Please use your Python class to study what happens to the posterior distribution as $n \rightarrow + \infty$, again assuming that the true value of $\theta = .4$, though it is unknown to the person doing the updating via Bayes' Law.

 Using the Python class we made above, we can see the evolution of posterior distributions as n approaches infinity.